ksu-is/Outfit-Generator/ProjectRoadmap.md

-Sprint 1:
+# Sprint 1:
 - [x] Proposed my topic and submitted it for approval
 - [x] Created my repository on GitHub in KSU-is
-- [x] Created a README.md
+- [x] Created my README.md
 - [x] Explore the different types of ways I could go about creating my project as well as looking through similar repositories to what I want to create

-Sprint 2:
+# Sprint 2:
 - [x] Created a ProjectRoadmap.md
 - [x] Start to create my code for the Outft Generator
 - [ ] make small updates and commit messages in repository
-- [ ] make a few diffrent code changes
+- [ ] make a few diffrent chnages to make the code better and/or more effective

-Sprint 3:
+# Sprint 3:
 - [ ] Create a slide presentation to showcase my created code
 - [ ] Reflect on what I did correctly as well as what I could do better on

-Present:
+# Present:
 - [ ] Present my powerpoint
-m